larseggert/moderation/draft-ecahc-moderation.md

 Because the IESG and IAB are in the appeals chain for moderator team decisions (see {{appeals}}), the IETF Chair SHOULD NOT appoint a moderator who is serving on the IESG or IAB.
-If a moderator is selected for the IESG or IAB, they SHOULD step down from the moderator team soon after.
+Individuals serving on other bodies to which the NomCom appoints members, such as the IETF Trust or the LLC Board, as well as LLC staff and contractors SHOULD also be excluded from serving on the moderator team.
+If a moderator is joining such a body, they SHOULD step down from the moderator team soon after.

-{:aside}
-> TODO: Decide whether Trustees, IETF LLC Directors, LLC staff and/or
-> LLC contractors should be excluded from serving on the moderator
-> team.
-(They are not in the appeals' path like IESG and IAB members,
-> but some might see a conflict of interest?)

 ## Appeals {#appeals}